 Comparison Instructions

 Comparison instructions are used to compare two values and set the appropriate flags in the CPU's status register.
-The most common comparison instruction is CMP
+The most common comparison instruction is CMP.

 CMP Instruction

-instruction compares two operands and sets the flags accordingly.
+The CMP instruction compares two operands and sets the flags accordingly.
 It does not store the result of the comparison but affects the Zero Flag (ZF), Sign Flag (SF), and Carry Flag (CF), among others.

 Syntax: